Guest accommodation at Tassajara are rustic, peaceful, and range from private cabins to shared dorms. Prices listed on our Rooms and Rates

 Skirts, pants, and other casual dress attire may be worn for dinner.
 Please bring a bathing suit for the swimming pool and wear clothing over your suit in the public areas.
 Clothing is optional in the bathhouse.
 Please help support the monastic setting by not wearing revealing clothing.
 Slip-on shoes or sandals are useful at Tassajara, as shoes are not worn in the guest rooms or meditation hall.

-The atmosphere at Tassajara is extremely quiet and tranquil.
-For this reason, we suggest that you come and experience Tassajara for yourself before deciding whether to bring your children.
-There is no childcare or children’s play area.
+We strongly suggest that you experience Tassajara for yourself before deciding whether to bring your children.
+Because we strive to maintain the quiet and tranquil atmosphere at Tassajara, we may request that you address your child's volume level.
+There is no childcare or designated children's play area, we recommend that children be supervised by someone in your party.
 We do have certain cabins that are suitable for children; please inquire when making your reservation.

 During the summer months, there is always an extreme fire danger in the wilderness, and especially in and around Tassajara.
 No open flames are permitted in the forest except in authorized campsites.
 Smoking is not permitted in any buildings, on porches or decks, or on the trails.
 Please check with the office regarding directions to our designated smoking area.
 Our office staff will show you how to use the kerosene lamps safely.
 Please never leave lamps burning when you are not in the room, be mindful of the distance between lamps and curtains, and do not go to sleep with the lamps burning.
 Also, be aware that if the lamp is lit, or has recently been lit, the glass globe may be very hot.
 Please do not burn candles in your room and, if you burn incense, do not leave it unattended.